Articles Posted in Pinellas County

 The man was arrested and booked into the Pinellas County Jail.
 He is being held without bail.

-The crime of aggravated child abuse is a very serious felony offense.
-For charges of this kind to stick in Florida, prosecutors must be able to prove that the accused willfully and knowingly committed child abuse, and in doing so, caused significant bodily harm, permanent disability or permanent disfigurement.
+The crime of aggravated child abuse is a grave felony offense.
+For charges of this kind to stick in Florida, prosecutors must be able to prove that the accused willfully and knowingly committed child abuse and, in doing so, caused significant bodily harm, permanent disability, or permanent disfigurement.
 Criminal acts against children are taken quite seriously in the state of Florida.
-In fact, these cases are usually passed along to experienced prosecutors with the hopes of achieving a conviction.
+In fact, these cases are usually passed along to experienced prosecutors hoping to achieve a conviction.

 Continue reading